-Cats normally have twenty-six deciduous (primary or baby) teeth, which erupt during the first six months of life, and thirty adult teeth.
+Kittens normally have 26 deciduous (primary or baby) teeth, which erupt during the first six months of life, and adult cats have 30 permanent teeth.
 Cats have four types of teeth:

 - Incisors are the smaller teeth located between the canines on the upper and lower jaws.
-They are used for grasping food and they help keep the tongue within the mouth.
+They are used for grasping food and they help (along with the lower canines) keep the tongue within the mouth.

 - Premolars are located behind the canines and are used to shear or cut food.

-- Molars are the most caudal teeth in the mouth.
-They are used for grinding food for entry into the esophagus.
+- Molars are behind the premolars and are the teeth found at the back of the mouth.
+They are used for grinding food preparing it for swallowing.

 What does occlusion mean?

 Occlusion is a term used to describe the way teeth align with each other.
-“Normal” occlusion occurs when the upper (maxillary) incisors just overlap the lower (mandibular) incisors (scissor bite), when the lower canines are located equidistant between the third incisor and the maxillary canine teeth, and when the premolar crown tips of the lower jaw point between the spaces of the upper jaw teeth
+“Normal” occlusion occurs when the upper incisors just overlap the lower incisors (scissor bite), when the lower canines are located at an equal distance between the upper third incisor and the upper canine teeth, and when the premolar crown tips of the lower jaw point between the spaces of the upper jaw teeth.

-Flat-faced breeds (Burmese and Persian cats) have “abnormal” bites that are recognized as being “normal” for their breed, where the lower jaw protrudes in front of the upper jaw and alters the above tooth-to-tooth relationships.
+Cats often have incisors that exhibit more of a level bite i.e., where the upper and lower incisors meet each other evenly.
+Flat-faced breeds (e.g., Burmese and Persian cats) have “abnormal” bites that are recognized as being “normal” for their breed, where the lower jaw protrudes in front of the upper jaw and alters the above tooth-to-tooth relationships.

 What is malocclusion?

-When a dental or skeletal malocclusion causes trauma to other teeth or oral soft tissues, the condition is termed non-functional and treatment is needed.
-Therapy options include:
+When a dental or skeletal malocclusion causes trauma to other teeth or oral soft tissues, the condition is termed non-functional, the occlusion is considered traumatic and treatment is needed.

 - moving the offending or offended tooth/teeth, or